anamcgrath/docassemble-docacon2023pls/README.md

 ## Install SASS compiler

-Use Bootstrap's example repository as a base to create a sass compiler.
+Use Bootstrap's example repository to create a SASS compiler.

 The repository can be found here: https://github.com/twbs/examples/tree/main/sass-js

-Clone the repo using the instructions in it's README file.
+Clone the repository using the instructions in its README file.

 In terminal: